angular/components/guides/customizing-component-styles.md

 ### Styling concepts

-There are 3 questions to keep in mind while customizing the styles of Angular Material
+There are 4 questions to keep in mind while customizing the styles of Angular Material
 components:

 1. Are your styles encapsulated?
 2. Are your styles more specific than the defaults?
 3. Is the component a child of your component, or does it exist elsewhere in the DOM?
+4. Are the styles you wish to modify created by your Angular Material Theme?

 ##### View encapsulation